markwwen/paper-review/reviews/Deep-Multi-Task-Learning-for-Aspect-Term-Extraction-with-Memory-Interaction.md

 ## Motivation

-- Solve the problem of aspect term extraction (ATE) from user review sentences, which is a supporting task for Aspect-Based Sentiment Analysis （ABSA)
+- Solve the problem of aspect term extraction (ATE) from user review sentences, which is a supporting task for Aspect-Based Sentiment Analysis (ABSA)
 - Opinion words can provide indicative clues for findding aspects
 - Non-sentimental sentences cannot have aspect terms and knowing this kind of features will help us to find aspect more accurately